-- bullying (including cyber bullying) - gender based violence/sexual assaults procedures to minimise the risk of peer on peer abuse;
+- bullying (including cyber bullying)

+- gender based violence/sexual assaults

+- sexting

+- upskirting or any picture taken under a persons clothes without them knowing to obtain sexual gratification or cause harm or distress

-- sexting or - initiation/hazing type violence and rituals.
+- initiation/hazing type violence and rituals.

 Consequently, peer on peer abuse is dealt with as a safeguarding concern and not managed through the systems set out in the school behaviour policy.